haunt98/posts-go/posts/2022-07-19-migrate-to-buf.md

 Then run `make gen` to check result.

-## REST and GRPC using grpc-gateway
+## REST and gRPC using grpc-gateway

 `build.go`: